awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

 1. To change the repository's description, modify the text in the **Description** text box, and then choose **Save**\.
 **Note**
 The description field displays Markdown in the console and accepts all HTML characters and valid Unicode characters\.
-If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/)\.
+If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/)\.

 1. To change the default branch, in **Default branch**, choose the branch drop\-down list and choose a different branch\.
 Choose **Save**\.